kkeroo/adhoc_marketplace/README.md

 ## Architecture
 ![Architecture](images/architecture.png)

-## Key techonologies
+## Key technologies
 - Ganache: personal ethereum blockchain to easily deploy and monitor smart contracts.
 - IPFS: used to store user's data.
-- Veramo: SSI framework.
+- OYDID: SSI framework.
 - Solidity: for developing smart contracts.
 - Mapbox: for geofencing, extracting coordinates.
 - Web3.js: to connect our frontend application with the blockchain.
 - ReactJS: to develop our frontend.
-- Docker: contenerize the application.
+- Docker: containerize the application.